 When I was in grade 6, or 11 years old, one of these sisters burned our house down on purpose.
 The other packed a big green garbage bag and hatched a plan to run away with one of my little siblings by jumping on a train as it passed through the hills that ran behind our home.
 Fortunately, her plan was uncovered and foiled before they got hurt or killed on the tracks.
 This is a tiny sampling of what life looked like in that season.

-I watched my mom start to unravel as she tried to love these girls, preserve her mental wellness, and keep the rest of us safe and cared for.
+I watched my mom start to unravel as she tried to love these girls, preserve her mind-body health, and keep the rest of us safe and cared for.
 I lived in fear that something bad would happen.
 Later I learned that my mom was suicidal for a while during my teen years and these days I wonder if she too was a highly sensitive person.

 Because I was an honour student and a “good kid” it was easy for me to begin to quietly slip away.